Lameuta/PlayAroundWithKanVision/README.md

 # PlayAroundWithKanVision

 Train and test a Convolutional ReLuKan-based classification model on the FashionMNIST dataset.
+Reached slightly above 88% test accuracy.